About Regeneration

 Purchase toilet paper made from recycled content or alternative fibers like bamboo.
 You can also consider switching to a bidet to reduce your toilet paper consumption.
 NRDC’s Toilet Paper Sustainability Scorecard is a good guide to which brands to purchase and which to avoid.
 Standout brands to avoid include:

 Use reusable cloth instead of paper towels.
 Many, if not all, functions of a paper towel can be replaced by a washable cloth, saving paper and likely some virgin tree fiber.
-You can find a complete list of reusable rags here, or simply recycle an old T-shirt.
+If recycling an old t-shirt isn't viable, you can try out some reusable paper towels instead.

 Reduce paper mail, bags, and boxes.
 The rise of online shopping has resulted in companies individually packaging purchases that would otherwise leave brick-and-mortar shops in bags.
 In 2018 alone, e-commerce generated 1.3 million tons of containerboard in North America, two-thirds of which is made from virgin pulp.
 DS Smith, the UK’s largest cardboard box manufacturer and supplier (including Amazon), produced 17 billion boxes in 2020.
 Most forms of paper mail, like catalogs, are outdated and extraneous.
 You can make some simple lifestyle shifts to digitize basic communications and reduce paper packaging: